coreos/docs/ignition/examples.md

 ## Reformat the Root Filesystem ##

-In many scenarios, it may be preferable to use btrfs for the root filesystem.
+Although CoreOS uses ext4 by default, the btrfs filesystem may be an appropriate choice for the system root partition in some scenarios.
-This config will find the device with the filesystem label "ROOT" (the root filesystem) and reformat it to btrfs, maintaining the filesystem label.
+This example Ignition configuration will locate the device with the "ROOT" filesystem label (the root filesystem) and reformat it to btrfs, recreating the filesystem label.
 The force flag is needed here because CoreOS currently ships with an ext4 root filesystem.
-Without this flag, Ignition would recognize that there is existing data and refuse to overwrite it.
+Without this flag, mkfs.btrfs would recognize that there is existing data and refuse to overwrite it.

+### Btrfs ###

 ```json
 {